-Director Lola Quivoron and her star, Julie Ledru, on the stunt-biking subculture that inspired a supercharged debut
+As Rodeo hits UK cinemas, we look back on our interview at Cannes last year with director Lola Quivoron and her star Julie Ledru on the stunt-biking subculture that inspired her supercharged debut

 LQ: I wanted her to be a soul in a way, it was the best way to express the freedom [she yearns for].
 It’s something magical, something invisible [to do with] the energy of the body.
 Because the body is something in our society that is really kind of repressed, [especially] as a woman, as a migrant or someone who is homosexual, for example.
 [Burning sage] is something I practise myself, it’s something really powerful which can open doors, and [put you in touch] with another reality.
 When I met Julie I was fascinated by her spiritual way of thinking.